 Moorefield's Eye Hospital has a helpful patient information leaflet on styes which you can view and download

 Both styes and chalazia often respond well to the application of warm, damp cloths.
 These help to loosen the clog and allow the contents to slowly drain.
 This can be repeated as needed for several days, and will help to shorten the life span of a stye.

 Medical treatment is not normally required for a stye, they can be easily treated at home, styes respond well to warmth and massage, this may be where the old wives tale comes from that you should rub a gold ring on a stye, whilst not very scientific and with no proof that gold will actually cure your stye, the rubbing motion will create some warmth helping to soften the puss allowing it to drain more easily, which can also reduce the pain.
 We would not suggest you use your wedding ring or any ring for that matter to relieve pain or treat a stye but follow these few home remedies to help speed recovery and relieve pain.

-- Massage the area gently, wash your hand in warm soapy water, when dry gently massage the area of the stye-this will help loosen built up pus and speed up drainage and healing.
-Wash your hands when you have finished to prevent spreading the infection.
+- Massage the area gently, and wash your hand in warm soapy water, when dry gently massage the area of the stye- this will help loosen built-up pus and speed up drainage and healing.
+Wash your hands when you have finished to prevent the spread of the infection.

 - Bathe your eye with a clean cloth and warm soapy water, this will help both with cleaning the eye and relieving pressure

 - Avoid makeup